-&lt;sup>205 offered by American College Testing (ACT)
+205 offered by American College Testing (ACT)

-offered by American College Testing (ACT)
+206 offered by American College Testing (ACT) 207 offered by the College Board

-&lt;sup>208 offered by National Evaluation Systems, Inc.
+208 offered by National Evaluation Systems, Inc.

-- The student was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States. - The student has been exempted from meeting minimum passing standards for demonstrating college readiness by the institution of higher education at which the student will be taking a dual-credit course and the student is non-degree-seeking or noncertificate-seeking.
+- The student was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States. - The student has been exempted from meeting minimum passing standards for demonstrating college readiness by the institution of higher education at which the student will be taking a dual-credit course and the student is non-degree-seeking or non-certificate-seeking.